chianvern/code-sample/README.md

 This folder contains a curated selection of code samples of economic analyses I have conducted as part of my graduate coursework.
-These samples showcase a range of advanced econometric methods and data analysis techniques, highlighting my proficiency in both theoretical and applied economics.
+These samples showcase a range of advanced econometric methods and data analysis techniques for development economics context.

 #### Data Visualization
 - Utilized various visualization tools to create insightful and compelling graphical representations of complex datasets.
-- Techniques include time-series plots, scatter plots, histograms, and heat maps to uncover trends, correlations, and anomalies.
+- Techniques include time-series plots, scatter plots, and histograms to uncover trends, correlations, and anomalies.

 #### Regression Analysis
 - Implemented multiple linear and nonlinear regression models to explore relationships between dependent and independent variables.